NiccoloAbate/PluginHost/README.md

 - **Easier Plugin Search**: Improved workflow for locating installed plugins.
 - **Full Linux Support**: Theoretically should work, but it needs to be built and tested.
 - **ChucK Event Support For Async Event Synchronization**: plugin.asyncEvent() => now; (Current asyncEventRunning() or waitForAsyncEvents() must be used).
+- **Global Playhead Shared By All Plugins**: Global playhead object (optionally) shared by all plugins.

 **Please reach out to me with any requests!**